Let us help you make the most of your visit to Canada’s biggest city with this list of the best things to do in Toronto!

 14. Get Your Entertainment, Art and Culture Fix

-This pedestrian-only area of the city will give you the feeling like you’ve stepped into a trendy European town with its beautiful buildings and cobbled streets.
+This pedestrian-only area of the city will give you the feeling that you’ve stepped into a trendy European town with its beautiful buildings and cobbled streets.

 The Distillery District houses charming 19th-century buildings that once were part of a whiskey distillery, hence its more recent name.